AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Overview {#overview}

 The Magnite-Adobe Experience Platform integration offers you Real-Time and Daily destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
-Activating audiences is a 2 step process
+Activating audiences is a 2 step process:

-- Activate the audience on the Magnite Streaming: Real-Time destination (defined in this doc)
+- Activate the audience on the Magnite Streaming: Real-Time destination (defined in this doc).
 - Activate the same audience on the Magnite Streaming: Daily destination.
   - The Magnite Streaming: Daily destination is a mandatory component.
 Failing to activate the audience on the Magnite Streaming Batch destination will result in failed integration.
   - Magnite Streaming: Daily destination configuration can be found [via this link](magnite-batch.md)